 The psalmist is faced with enemies who wanted to devour him.
 They wanted to destroy him.
 And false witnesses have risen up against him.
 But he’s telling himself that he doesn’t need to be afraid, but he can count on the Lord his God to deliver him.
 And so, since he can count on the Lord, he turns to the Lord and asks the Lord to be merciful to him and to look upon him with favour.
 And he expects the Lord to exalt him over his enemies and to bring him into the house of the Lord where he will dwell all the days of his life.

-We can imagine the apostle Paul or one of the other apostles going into a Jewish synagogue in the first century to try to convince the people there that Jesus is the Christ, God’s Anointed King.
+We can imagine the apostle Paul or one of the other apostles going into a Jewish synagogue in the first century to try to convince the people that Jesus is the Christ, God’s Anointed King.
 And they could take this psalm about David who faced enemies who wanted to devour him and false witnesses who rose up against him; and the apostles could point out that the Lord Jesus suffered in the same way, because evil men surrounded him and false witnesses testified against him when he stood trial before the Sanhedrin.
-And the apostles could take this psalm about how God did not reject or forsake David, but raised him above his enemies; and the apostles could point out that the Lord God did not reject or forsake the Lord Jesus, because the Lord God raised him from the dead and exalted him to the highest place in heaven, far above his enemies and every other power.
+And the apostles could take this psalm about how God did not reject or forsake David, but raised him above his enemies; and the apostles could point out that God did not reject or forsake the Lord Jesus, because God raised him from the dead and exalted him to the highest place in heaven, far above his enemies and every other power.
 They could take this psalm about how David’s one desire was to dwell in God’s house all the days of his life; and they could point out that the Lord Jesus has gone into the true tabernacle, which is heaven itself.

-In other words, the apostles could take this psalm and show the Jews that, really, it’s about the Lord Jesus, who is God’s Anointed King and the only Saviour of the world, who died at the hands of evil men, but who was raised from the dead, and who now lives forever in the presence of the Lord in glory.
+In other words, the apostles could take this psalm and show the Jews that it’s about the Lord Jesus, who is God’s Anointed King and the only Saviour of the world, who died at the hands of evil men, but who was raised from the dead, and who now lives forever in the presence of the Lord in glory.

 And the apostles could also point out to the Jews in the synagogue that this too is our hope.
 Since Jesus died, but was raised to live forever, so all who trust in him will also be raised from the dead to live with the Lord forever.
 In fact, all who trust in the Lord Jesus receive a better hope that David’s hope.
 David hoped to dwell in God’s earthly house in Jerusalem, whereas the Lord Jesus has entered heaven itself; and all who trust in him will dwell with him there forever.